EECS-6414/ARS-AuthorBased/README.md

 A preprocessed user comment list (frequency csv file) is required to create the files necessary to produce the recommendation output.
 This file has a list of users with all of the apps they have commented on.

-A csv list of all apps is reqjuired as well.
+A csv list of all apps is required as well.

 ## How to Run